• Skip to primary navigation

 German Style Carrot Dogs | Pan-charred with smoky barbecue seasoning and served on toasted pretzel buns with spicy brown mustard and a mixture of sauerkraut and sweet relish, these carrot dogs are the perfect addition yo your vegan Oktoberfest menu!

-These would make a perfect addition to your vegan Oktoberfest menu!
+These non-traditional plant-based “dogs” are completely delicious and would make an excellent addition to any Oktoberfest menu!

 Pan-charred with smoky barbecue seasoning and served on toasted pretzel buns with spicy brown mustard and a mixture of sauerkraut and sweet relish, these carrot dogs were a success!
 Who knew?!